gamebuilderstudio/gamebuilderengine/README.md

 Contributing & Details
 ----------------------

-Visit the official PBE repository at GitHub: [http://github.com/gamebuilderstudio/gamebuilderengine.git](http://github.com/gamebuilderstudio/gamebuilderengine.git).
-Follow it for updates.
+Visit the official GBE repository at GitHub: [http://github.com/gamebuilderstudio/gamebuilderengine.git](http://github.com/gamebuilderstudio/gamebuilderengine.git).
+Watch it for updates.
 Fork the engine and submit your improvements!  ([Forking Instructions](http://help.github.com/forking/))

 The GameBuilder Engine is covered under the MIT license in its entirety, not including 3rd party components.
 Please read LICENSE for more